 The CBT – Compulsory Basic Training – is not a pass/fail type of training.
-However, if you don’t reach a certain level of competency over the course of the days training, you’ll need to come back to carry on with the instruction and practice.
+However, if you don’t reach a certain level of competency over the course of the day’s training, you’ll need to come back to carry on with the instruction and practice.
 Most students that prepare well complete their CBT course and receive their DL196 certification within a single day.
-Below are some of the best hacks for successfully completing the CBT motorcycle training on your first try.
+Below are some of the best tips for passing CBT motorcycle training on your first try.

 First off, you’ll need to book your motorcycle training course.
 Research your various options in terms of motorcycle training schools near you.
-You don’t want to travel for hours to get to your CBT course and it’s best to train with a group that you’re confident is motivated to help you pass your motorbike driving test.
+You don’t want to travel for hours to get to your CBT course.
+It’s best to train with a group you’re confident is motivated to help you pass your motorbike driving test.

 You’ll find that some CBT motorcycle training near you won’t include all the things you need to take their training.
 Some schools skip petrol and insurance in their course costs and ask you to pay this on the day.
 Others expect you to bring your own gear.
-It’s definitely worth checking the different schools and the fine detail so you know what’s covered in the course cost.
+It’s definitely worth checking the different schools.
+Don’t forget the fine details either, that way you’ll know what the course cost covers.

 When it comes to riding a motorcycle, balance is one of the most important skills you need.
 Without balance, you can’t ride a motorbike.
-It’s worth practising on a bicycle before you take any CBT motorcycle training.
+One of the best tips for passing CBT training is to practice on a bicycle before you take any CBT course.

 Element ‘D’ of compulsory basic training covers the legal requirements for riding a motorbike on the road, being visible to other road users, your vulnerability as a rider and last, but certainly not least, the Highway Code which all vehicles must adhere to.

 You can get ahead on the training by reading through the Highway Code before you take your training.
-If your instructor doesn’t think you have a good grasp of the road rules for the UK, they are not allowed to award you your DL196 certification.
+If your instructor doesn’t think you have a good grasp of the road rules for the UK, they won’t give you your DL196 certification.

 Your understanding of the road rules will be assessed in both Element ‘D’ – the theory element and Element ‘E’ the final on-road part of CBT courses.